ProsjektHub/WebAppStudentHub/report.md

 # Introduction:

-Introduction
-"We have conducted thorough research and found that many students, especially the young ones, struggle with organizational issues, financial challenges, and social integration.
+We have conducted thorough research and found that many students, especially the young ones, struggle with organizational issues, financial challenges, and social integration.

 These three main challenges impact students' overall success and well-being in their academic life.